TyrfingMjolnir/learning-angularjs/README.md

 learning-angularjs
 ==================

-Code samples for the Learning AngularJS book.
+Code samples for the Learning AngularJS book by Brad Dayley.